IF A NATIONS VALUES AND IDENITY WERE JUDGED BY ITS JUSTICE SYSTEM

 MISSION STATEMENT

-OUR MISSION IS TO FAITHFULLY SERVE THESE INDIVIDUALS PRESENTING TO LAWMAKERS A VARIABLE OF ALTERNATIVES THAT WILL REUNITE THESE INDIVIDUALS WITH THERE FAMILIES, WHILE ALSO ADVOCATING THAT SENTENCING LAWS SHOULD BE A RESULT OF REASON NOT POLITICIANS UNWILLINGNESS TO WORK TOGETHER FOR FEAR OF BEING VIEWED AS 'SOFT ON CRIME.’
+OUR MISSION IS TO FAITHFULLY SERVE THESE INDIVIDUAL AND TO PRESENT TO LAWMAKERS A VARIABLE OF ALTERNATIVES THAT WILL REUNITE THESE INDIVIDUALS WITH THERE FAMILIES; WHILE ALSO ADVOCATING THAT SENTENCING LAWS SHOULD BE A RESULT OF REASON NOT POLITICIANS UNWILLINGNESS TO WORK TOGETHER FOR FEAR OF BEING VIEWED AS 'SOFT ON CRIME.’

 The drug war has produced profoundly racist outcomes.
 Although rates of drug use and selling are comparable across racial lines, people of color are far more likely to be stopped, searched, arrested, prosecuted, convicted and incarcerated for drug law violations than are whites.
 We believe that the mass criminalization of people of color, particularly young African American men, is as profound a system of racial control as the Jim Crow laws were in this country until the mid-1960s.
 Our goal is gain support to expose the racism of the drug war and to end the drug war’s assault on communities of color.